SylvainRoy/photographer/README.md

 ## Todo

- - the solver doesn't work anymore for statueofliberty.
-The initial position lead to a wrong local optimum.
- - the solver should provide a JSON api
- - the solver should provider a web UI
  - the whole thing should run in a docker
  - scoring mechanism to rank optimizers
     - other optimization mimimization (e.g. x^3)